Months of QA, completed in hours with OwlityAI.

 If you go through the most effective teams in any industry, you will notice one remarkable thing.
 Whether it’s a football team or NASA’s crew, they are pumped by common goals and share single workflows.

-Most autonomous QA offers convenient dashboards that provide real-time visibility into test results, defect trends, and other important metrics.
+Most AI QA offers convenient dashboards that provide real-time visibility into test results, defect trends, and other important metrics.
 Comes in handy when you need to convince stakeholders to scale the approach or to keep everyone on the same page.

 Why accountability matters